VA Subrogation – Request VA Medical Bills

 If billing has not been received after 60 days from the date your request was submitted in full, please make inquiries to the Facility Revenue staff for the VA Medical Center that provided or paid for the care.

-After receiving billing, your contact will be the Case Manager from the Collections National Practice Group identified on the notice of claim and ledger of billed charges.
+After receiving billing, your contact will be the Case Manager from the Revenue Law Group identified on the notice of claim and ledger of billed charges.

 Frequently Asked Questions: